 1. Evaluate your current approach

 If you don’t track metrics such as quality of hire, turnover, time to fill, candidates per hire, and hiring satisfaction, it’s time to start.
-These metrics can give better insights on what’s working in your process and where you can improve.
+These metrics can give better insights into what’s working in your process and where you can improve.
 Also, gather information and opinions of employees to clean up your hiring process.
 Ask what they think could be eliminated or streamlined to encourage efficiency, if the software you use offers everything needed, and how they think it could be improved.
 Recent hires might have a few opinions on the process, so it’s important to consider their ideas since they just experienced it first-hand.

 2. Polish your job descriptions

 Many companies and managers just write a brief job description and post it on a job board then never look at it again.
 If the job descriptions are unclear, it’s likely that you’ll have tons of unqualified applicants and ultimately waste time with interviews that turn into casual chats.
 Clearly defining the job responsibilities and requirements can make your hiring process more efficient and also help job seekers to know when not to apply.
 You’re wasting both your time and the applicant’s time by not gearing the job listing to a specific audience.
 Also, make sure everything in the posting is accurate.
-If you hire someone that thinks his job will include XYZ, but he end up being tasked with ABC, it’ll lead to low employee satisfaction and a higher turnover.
+If you hire someone that thinks his job will include XYZ, but he ends up being tasked with ABC, it’ll lead to low employee satisfaction and higher turnover.

 3. Make sure everyone is on the same page